 CICADA (Centre for Indigenous Conservation and Development Alternatives) targets the conceptual and practical potential of Indigenous peoples’ collective life projects to generate innovative regimes of environmental protection and alternative visions of development.

 Through CICADA, several projects and programs now join forces to generate perspective on conservation and development in Indigenous contexts globally.
 CICADA is composed of 5 distinct research programs, each with multiple research projects.
 Several independent projects also participate in CICADA.
-CICADA projects are organized along seven thematic axes and four geographic regions.
-Visiting professorships and collaboration with governmental and non-governmental organisations have further enriched our collaborative ties and conceptual underpinnings.
+CICADA projects are organized along nine thematic axes and four geographic regions.
+Visiting professorships and collaboration with non-governmental organisations have further enriched our collaborative ties and conceptual underpinnings.